SAP-archive/cloud-bulletinboard-ads/Security/Exercise_24_MakeYourApplicationSecure.md

 ## Step 2: Configure Spring Security

 ### Add and modify `WebSecurityConfig` class
-- Create a `WebSecurityConfig` class in the package `com.sap.bulletinboard.ads.config` and copy the code from [here](https://github.com/SAP/cloud-bulletinboard-ads/blob/solution-24-Make-App-Secure/src/main/java/com/sap/bulletinboard/ads/config/WebSecurityConfig.java).
+Create a `WebSecurityConfig` class in the package `com.sap.bulletinboard.ads.config` and copy the code from [here](https://github.com/SAP/cloud-bulletinboard-ads/blob/solution-24-Make-App-Secure/src/main/java/com/sap/bulletinboard/ads/config/WebSecurityConfig.java).
-- Change the value of field `XSAPPNAME` from `"bulletinboard-d012345"` to `"bulletinboard-<Your user id>"`.
-**Note:** The value of `private static final String XSAPPNAME` must be equal to the value of `xsappname`, that is defined in your `xs-security.json` file.

-> Technically - under the hood - the default [`AffirmativeBased`](https://docs.spring.io/spring-security/site/docs/4.2.1.RELEASE/apidocs/org/springframework/security/access/vote/AffirmativeBased.html) `AccessDecisionManager` is used.
-This holds the `WebExpressionVoter`, which in turn makes use of the `OAuth2WebSecurityExpressionHandler` that handles Spring EL expressions like `hasRole` or `isAuthenticated` ([read more](https://docs.spring.io/spring-security/site/docs/3.0.x/reference/el-access.html)).
-If you require more than one Voter you can specify a "custom" `AccessDecisionManager` such as [`UnanimousBased`](https://docs.spring.io/spring-security/site/docs/4.2.1.RELEASE/apidocs/org/springframework/security/access/vote/UnanimousBased.html).

 > You have now enabled security centrally on the web level.
-Besides that you have the option to do the authorization checks on method level using [Method Security](http://docs.spring.io/autorepo/docs/spring-security/current/reference/htmlsingle/#jc-method).
+Besides that you have the option to do the authorization checks on method level using [Method Security](https://docs.spring.io/spring-security/site/docs/current/reference/html5/#method-security-expressions).

 ### Activate Security by registering `springSecurityFilterChain` Servlet Filter
 - In order to **activate** the Spring Security framework you need to add a servlet filter in the `AppInitializer.onStartup()` method.